twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCOLORFORM** – It's not the standard Windows color selection dialog.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Used when modifying the properties of each composite glyph member.
 The default push button is **OK**.
 * **TCONVERTBITMAPTOCONTOURSFORM** – Used when converting bitmaps to contours into contours.
 The default push button is **OK**.
-* **TDISABLEDFORM** – For unregistered copies of FontCreator, displays this form when trying to save/test/install fonts or extract TrueType font collections or when pressing Use Evaluation Version in the splash screen reminding that the trial period is exceeded.
+* **TDISABLEDFORM** – For version 6.0 and 8.0 until 12.0.0.2539 only, displays this form when trying to save/test/install fonts or extract TrueType font collections or when pressing Use Evaluation Version in the splash screen reminding that the trial period is exceeded.
 * **TDM** – This data is binary.
 * **TEXPORTGLYPHDATAFORM** – Used when exporting glyph data.
 The default push button is **OK**.
 * **TEXTRACTFROMTTCFORM** – Used by **Tools: Extract from TTC...** to extract TrueType font collections.
 The default push button is **Next**.
-(See TDISABLEDFORM for the used form when the trial period is exceeded or using unregistered recent versions)
 * **TFINDFORM** – Used when searching parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** – Used when setting embedding and licensing rights in the font.
 The default push button is **OK**.
 * **TFONTHEADERFLAGSFORM** – Used when setting the header flags in the font.
 The default push button is **OK**.
 * **TFONTINSTALLWIZARDFORM** – Used when installing the font for use with other applications.
 The default push button is **Next** or **Finish**.
-(See TDISABLEDFORM for the used form when the trial period is exceeded or using unregistered recent versions)
 * **TFONTOVERVIEWFORM** – Shows the glyphs available in any opened font.
 * **TFONTPROPERTIESFORM** – Used when viewing the font properties.
 The default push button is **OK**.
 * **TFONTSETTINGSFORM** – Displays a dialog where you can change various settings for the font.
 The default push button is **OK**.
 * **TFONTTABLESFORM** – Displays a dialog where it shows a full list of tables in the font.
 The default push button is **OK**.
 * **TFONTTESTFORM** – Used when testing TrueType or OpenType fonts (not web fonts).
 Version 3.0 has a dropdown list to choose the encoding, which this is implemented with Windows 95.
 The Sample Text list in versions 5.0 through 6.0 is predefined and cannot be edited.
 Printing in version 3.0 through 6.0 only supports ASCII characters while others are printed with a system font.
-(See TDISABLEDFORM for the used form when the trial period is exceeded or using most unregistered old versions)
 * **TGASPFORM** – Used when managing gasps in the font.
 The default push button is **OK**.
 * **TGENERATECONTOURSCANCELFORM** – The default push button is **Cancel**.
 * **TGENERATEPROBLEMREPORTFORM** – Used when pressing **Next** in the Glyph Validation Wizard.
 The problem report is "Report".
 The default push button is **OK**.